ajbrzoz/Head-First-Design-Patterns/README.md

 * Strategy - There are several ways to define abstract classes in Python.
 Apart from the way I've used (raising an error when an unimplemented method is called from a subclass), abstract classes can be created with the [abc](https://docs.python.org/3/library/abc.html) module.
 There's also an interesting example in [Peter Norvig's IAQ](http://norvig.com/python-iaq.html) where he uses a separate function not only raising the appropriate error but also keeping track of the stack frame.

-* Observer - This implementation is a little different from the original one: the Subject's attributes are not passed to the Observer directly as its update() function's parameters but they can be accessed through self.weather_data (Subject's i
+* Observer - This implementation is a little different from the original one: the Subject's attributes are not passed to the Observer directly as its update() function's parameters but they can be accessed through self.weather_data.

+* Singleton - Here we take advantage of Python's __new__ special method.